UtrechtUniversity/port-poc/data_extractor/README.md

 demonstrates this by usage of the `zipfile` module.

 This project makes use of [Poetry](https://python-poetry.org/).
-It makes creating the required Python Wheel a straigh-forward process.
+It makes creating the required Python Wheel a straight-forward process.
 Install Poetry with the following command: `pip install poetry`.
+Then easily install the required python packages with `poetry install`.

 The behavior of the `process` function can be verified by running the tests.
 The test are located in the `tests` folder.
 To run the tests
 execute: `poetry run pytest`.

 To run the extraction code from the browser run:
-`python3 -m http.server` from the root folder (the one with `.git`).
+`python3 -m http.server` from the project root folder (the one with `.git`).
 This will start a webserver on: [localhost](http://localhost:8000).

 Opening a browser with that URL will initialize the application.
 After